Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-where we introduced the multi-index $I_k = (i_{ik}\cdots i_{pk})$.
+where we introduced the notation $\psi_I = \psi_{i_1} \psi_{i_2}\cdots \psi_{i_p}$.
 We have only written the even moments because the odd moments vanish.
 To finish the computation we have to Wick contract the multi-indexed fermion terms in pairs.
-As discussed in \cite{Erdos:2014zgc,Berkooz:2018qkz} the Feynman diagrams describing these contractions are called {\it chord diagrams} and can be visualized by placing 2k points on the circumference of a circle and then contracting the dots in pairs.
-Carrying out these contractions we arrive at the moments \be M_{2k}=(1-q)^k\mathcal{J}^{2k} \sum_{\text{diag. with k chords}} q^{\text{number of intersections}}=\langle 0|T^{2k}|0\rangle\,. \ee The second equality expresses the moments in terms of a triagonal transfer matrix $T$ acting on $\ket{0}$, an auxiliary state with zero chords, that represents the thermofield double state at infinite temperature \cite{Berkooz:2018qkz}.
-Essentially by construction $T$ is the tridiagonalized Hamiltonian, the apparently auxiliary chord basis is precisely the Krylov basis.
-Now, following the moment method, one can automatically read-off Lanczos coefficients.
-They are \be b_n=J\sqrt{\frac{1-q^n}{\lambda(1-q)}} \, . \ee We can then solve the Schrodinger equation, and compute spread complexity.
-In the double scaling limit, $N\to \infty$ and hence the Hilbert space is infinite dimensional.
-Using the Lanczos coefficients in (\ref{eq:doubscalLanncz}) we find a spread complexity that grows linearly forever.
-Meanwhile we can apply an additional low-energy scaling limit \cite{Berkooz:2018qkz}.
-This so-called triple scaling limit is effectively a continuum limit for the chord basis in which the $T$, the tridiagonalized Hamiltonian, reduces to a boundary description of a bulk Jackiw-Teitelboim (JT) gravity.
-In this limit, \cite{Lin:2022rbf,Rabinovici:2023yex} showed that the quantity calculating the length of the wormhole in the TFD state of JT gravity is precisely the spread complexity being computed above.
+As discussed in \cite{Erdos:2014zgc,Berkooz:2018qkz}, the Feynman diagrams describing these contractions are called {\it chord diagrams} and can be visualized by placing $2k$ points on the circumference of a circle, and then contracting the dots in pairs.
+Carrying out these contractions, we arrive at the moments \be M_{2k}=(1-q)^k\mathcal{J}^{2k} \sum_{\text{diag. with k chords}} q^{\text{number of intersections}}=\langle 0|T^{2k}|0\rangle\, , \ee where $q=e^{-\lambda}$.
+The second equality expresses the moments in terms of a tridiagonal transfer matrix $T$ acting on $\ket{0}$, an auxiliary state with zero chords, that represents the thermofield double state at infinite temperature \cite{Berkooz:2018qkz}.
+Essentially, by construction $T$ is the tridiagonalized Hamiltonian; the apparently auxiliary chord basis is precisely the Krylov basis of Sec.~\ref{sec:Krylov}.
+Now, following the moment method, we can immediately read off the Lanczos coefficients.
+They are \be b_n=\mathcal{J} \sqrt{1-q^n} \, . \ee We can then solve the Schrodinger equation, and compute spread complexity.
+In the double scaling limit $N\to \infty$, and hence the Hilbert space is infinite-dimensional.
+Correspondingly, using the Lanczos coefficients in (\ref{eq:doubscalLanncz}), we find a spread complexity that grows linearly forever (see Sec.~\ref{sec:Krylov}).
+Meanwhile, we can apply an additional low-energy scaling limit \cite{Berkooz:2018qkz}.
+This so-called triple scaling limit is effectively a continuum limit for the chord basis in which $T$, the tridiagonalized Hamiltonian, reduces to a boundary description of a bulk Jackiw-Teitelboim (JT) gravity.
+In this limit, the authors of~\cite{Lin:2022rbf,Rabinovici:2023yex} showed that the quantity calculating the length of the wormhole in the TFD state of JT gravity is precisely the spread complexity discussed above.
 This construction establishes a precise correspondence between wormhole length in gravity and spread complexity in this limit of JT gravity and the dual DSSYK model.